 While Patient First can provide in-person consultation about birth control, we recommend consulting with an OB-GYN if you have never successfully taken oral contraceptives before.
 Following the CDC’s guidance that the choice of birth control should be personalized based on each patient’s use and medical history, we generally do not initiate patients’ prescriptions with birth control.
 However, we are happy to provide prescriptions for oral contraception to patients who have selected Patient First as a primary care physician (PCP) and are experiencing problems with a current contraceptive or facing a lapse between prescriptions.
 Unfortunately, we are not able to insert intrauterine devices or intradermal implants.
 If you are seeking these or other non-pill forms of contraception, you should consult with your OB-GYN.

 Young adults between ages 9 and 26 are able to receive the human papillomavirus (HPV) vaccine to protect themselves against certain types of cancers that are potentially caused by the HPV virus.
 The vaccination must be administered on two or three separate instances over the course of six months.
-The HPV vaccine will soon be available at all Patient First Centers.
+The HPV vaccine is available at all Patient First Centers.